benjlcox/hubert/README.md

 - Fitbit Aria
 - Wemo Switch

-Additionally, Hubert will also have a scheduler (jobs queue) built in that will allow for both scheduled events for my connected devices but also rudimentary personal assistant abilities (SMS based reminders - kinda like a shitty Siri).
+Additionally, Hubert will also have a scheduler (jobs queue) built in that will allow for both scheduled events for my connected devices and rudimentary personal assistant abilities (SMS based reminders - kinda like a shitty Siri).